Fjaviervera/MS-challenge-2016/README.md

 This paper explain how this software works: https://www.overleaf.com/read/jjkhxzszpdhv

-To use this software you need the followings python package:
+To use this software you need the followings python packages:

 MedPy